STA

 OpenSTA

 OpenLane uses a tool called OpenSTA.
 Its job is to find the fastest and slowest data paths in the design and to check that setup and hold timings are met.
+Typically we look for setup issues at the slowest process corner, and hold issues at the fastest process corner.

 The required timing is set in the OpenLane config file.
 By default its 10ns, which means we are targetting a clock frequency of 100MHz.
 It can read the timing information about the standard cells and wiring from the PDK.